 One of the only ways to make your money work for you is if you have money to begin with.
 In order to invest in your future, you have to handle the bills that you created in the past.
 This means paying off credit card debt as soon as possible.

 The best way to pay off debt fast is to make on-time payments that exceed the minimum amount due.
-Staying on top of payments will ensure that the bulk of the money you pay goes directly to the balance.
+Staying on top of payments on your bills such as a cash advance loan, will ensure that the bulk of the money you pay goes directly to the balance.

 In addition to paying off credit card balances, it is also critical that you don’t create any more new debt.
 Many feel that some credit cards are worth their hassle—particularly those that offer rewards or incentives.